By Sandra Sobieraj Westfall | April 01, 2021

 Jenny Lawson demystifies the mental health treatment transcranial magnetic stimulation in her new memoir.

 Jenny Lawson was willing to try anything.
 Plagued by unrelenting depression for most of her life, the Texas writer, 47, had her first round of transcranial magnetic stimulation, or TMS, in 2018 — and it was life changing.
-Known to her online following as The Bloggess, the best-selling author uses her latest memoir, Broken (in the best possible way), to demystify the promising treatment, which the FDA approved in 2008 for depression that proves impervious to medication.
+Known to her online following as The Bloggess, the best-selling author uses her latest memoir, Broken (in the best possible way), to demystify the promising treatment, which the FDA cleared in 2008 for depression that proves impervious to medication.

 With self-effacing candor and humor, Lawson describes her childhood struggle with a “nervous stomach” that would often leave her hiding in her toy chest.
 She was not properly diagnosed with anxiety until she was 33, and shared that she suffered year-long depression in 2017 that nothing would break.
 Until TMS.